Spring317/tinyml-trainer/README.md

 ```
 3. Before starting, let me explain to you what I am doing in this experiment.

-* These repository is responsible for training the cache models which are lightweights, fast and predict only a few classes of the dataset.
+* These repository is responsible for training every models used in [this repo](https://github.com/Spring317/iNaturelist_transfer_learning_pytorch) ,including tinymodel: fast and predict only a few classes of the dataset and the Convnext large: large model with precised predictions.

+* For the tinymodel:

   * This "few classes" is actually the classes with the most samples inside iNat2017 dataset, Insecta subset (for now)

   * According to Pareto principle (80/20 rule), I am only using 20% of the classes that cover 80% of the samples in the dataset since mcunet is having some problem with multiclass dataset (around 1500 or something like that?).

-* TODOs: piping these model together with different class number and measure the results.
-* TODO: How to pipe you ask?
-Simple:
-    * The `--threshold` flag to specify how many classes you want to cover (e.g. 0.7 means 70% of the classes will be covered).
-The framework will return you the number of corresponding classes that you will get, let's say n.
-So, you are predicting the n-1 dominant classes with the cache models and pass the last class (inidcated as "others") to the next models.
-    * The `--start_rank` flags will allow you to choose the dominant classes for your next model (not necessary the first n dominant classes).
-This is use to create the second cache model.
-    * The model will be saved in the `models/` directory
+    * These models then will be piped  together to accelerate the training (Explaination and implementation are illustrated in [this repo](https://github.com/Spring317/iNaturelist_transfer_learning_pytorch)).

-    * For the last model (the largest model), please refer to this [iNaturelist_transfer_learning_pytorch repo](https://github.com/Spring317/iNaturelist_transfer_learning_pytorch)
+* For the last model (the largest model), it will act as a failsafe to handle the remaining classes (the one that those tinymodel failed to detect or not in the dection range of the tinymodel)

 * Please run this command to kickstart the dataset preparation:
 ```bash